microsoft/TypeScript-Handbook/pages/Modules.md

 # Introduction

-TypeScript as well as JavaScript, starting with the ECMAScript 2015, have the concept of modules.
+Starting with the ECMAScript 2015, JavaScript has a concept of modules.
+TypeScript shares this concept.

-Modules are executed within their own scope, and not in the global scope; this means that variables, functions, classes, etc., declared in a module are not visible outside the module unless they are explicitly exported using one of the `export` forms, discussed below.
+Modules are executed within their own scope, and not in the global scope; this means that variables, functions, classes, etc., declared in a module are not visible outside the module unless they are explicitly exported using one of the [`export` forms](#Export).
-Conversely, to consume a variable, function, class, interface, etc., exported from a different module, it has to be imported using one of the `import` forms discussed below.
+Conversely, to consume a variable, function, class, interface, etc., exported from a different module, it has to be imported using one of the [`import` forms](#Import).

 Modules are declarative; the relationships between modules are specified in terms of imports and exports at the file level.

-Modules import each other using a module loader.
+Modules import one another using a module loader.
 At runtime the module loader is responsible for locating and executing all dependencies of a module before executing it.
-Common module loaders used in JavaScript are [CommonJS](https://en.wikipedia.org/wiki/CommonJS) for Node.js applications, and [require.js](http://requirejs.org/) for Web applications.
+Common module loaders used in JavaScript are [CommonJS module loader](https://en.wikipedia.org/wiki/CommonJS) for Node.js applications, and [require.js](http://requirejs.org/) for Web applications.

 In TypeScript just as in ECMAScript 2015, any file containing a top-level `import` or `export` is considered a module.